 Who’s still in Miami?
-Who won’t be back with the Heat next season?
+Who won’t be back with the Heat this upcoming season?

 Here’s our player-by-player breakdown …

 Season stats: Played one season at Kentucky, averaging 13.0 points, 8.0 rebounds and 1.5 blocks as a freshman last season.

 Contract status: Set to make $2.5 million this season, with his deal guaranteed for the first two seasons.
 The Heat then have a team option in years three and four of Adebayo’s contract.

 What to know?: Adebayo was the Heat’s first-round pick this year and he’s now a part of the team’s young core.
 But it will be tough for Adebayo to find playing time right away with Hassan Whiteside, Kelly Olynyk and James Johnson expected to get most of the minutes in the Heat’s power rotation.
 Foul trouble and injuries could create playing time for the rookie, but don’t expect him to have a big role early on.

 Season stats: Averaged 9.0 points, 4.8 rebounds and 2.0 assists in 75 games (6 starts) for the Celtics last season.

 Contract status: Signed with the Heat on a four-year contract worth $50 million in free agency this offseason.

 What to know?: With Olynyk’s ability to stretch the floor and pass the ball as a 7-footer, he can used as a power forward and center.
 And the Heat are expected to use him at both spots this season.
 Olynyk saw playing time as a power forward next to center Hassan Whiteside and also got some minutes at center when Whiteside exited the game during the preseason.
 Expect Olynyk to have a big role this season.